pluralsight/guides/draft/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

 </div>
 ```
-The view contains a simple bootstrap header and a few columns with ids.
-The <code>chart-wrapper</code> , <code>pie-wrapper</code> and <code>total-wrapper</code> divs are going to be used as a reference for putting the analytics elements into the document.
+The view contains a simple bootstrap header and a few columns with <code>id</code>.
+The div tags with id  <code>chart-wrapper</code> , <code>pie-wrapper</code> and <code>total-wrapper</code>  are going to be used as a reference for putting the analytics elements into the document.

 ### Implementing reactivity
  Reactive analytics means that the visualization of the data is going to change automatically as you change the data in Keen.IO without the need to restart the page.
 Ruby on Rails 5 make this easy by introducing  [ActionCable](https://github.com/rails/rails/tree/master/actioncable).
 ActionCable is a Rails 5 module that introduces an API for working with [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) in Ruby on Rails.